-Please take a look at my details, both here and on my website and if you think I could help then please get in touch, I would love to hear from you.
+Please take a look at my details, both here and on my website and if you feel that I can help, then please get in touch, I would love to hear from you.
 I began my own journey with counselling after understanding that I couldn't always talk to family or friends about my problems.
-Starting to recognise that looking after myself was important allowed me to realise that I could enable others to do the same.
+Starting to realise that looking after myself was important allowed me to see that I could also enable others to do the same.

 As well as my private practice, I am also the Counselling Services Manager for Counselling for Carers.
 This is a charitable organisation which provides low cost counselling for adults who are caring for others.

 I am a fully insured registered member of the BACP (British Association of Counsellors and Psychotherapists) and abide by their ethical framework.
 The BACP Register is accredited by the Professional Standards Authority for Health and Social Care to provide extra assurance for clients; for more information about the BACP register please visit http://www.bacpregister.org.uk/.